Berlusconi will keep control of AC Milan, Fininvest says

 Mediaset, Italy’s biggest commercial broadcaster, was a key element in Berlusconi’s 20-year-long domination of Italian politics, while his image as a winner was burnished by the on-field success of his soccer club.

-Berlusconi’s political fortunes have faded since he was forced from office as prime minister at the height of the eurozone crisis in 2011 and convicted for tax fraud in 2013.
+Since being forced from office as prime minister at the height of the eurozone crisis in 2011 and being convicted for tax fraud in 2013, Berlusconi’s political fortunes have faded.

-He has increasingly withdrawn from frontline politics and struggled to keep his fractious centre-right party Forza Italia united as younger rivals have emerged to challenge his leadership.
+He has increasingly withdrawn from frontline politics and struggled to keep his fractious center-right party Forza Italia united as younger rivals have emerged to challenge his leadership.